The Official Razzie Movie Guide

-The Official Razzie Movie Guide: Enjoying the Best of Hollywood's Worst is a book about the booby prize award show the Golden Raspberry Awards (Razzies), written by John Wilson, founder of the awards ceremony.
+The Official Razzie Movie Guide: Enjoying the Best of Hollywood's Worst is a 2005 book about the booby prize award show the Golden Raspberry Awards (Razzies), written by John J. B. Wilson, founder of the awards ceremony.
 The book was published in 2005 by Warner Books, the same year as the 25th Golden Raspberry Awards.

 The book includes an introduction by Rolling Stone film critic Peter Travers, a brief history of the Golden Raspberry Awards, and entries on films organized thematically which include plot summaries and reviews by Wilson.
 Wilson comments on and discusses his picks for the worst films of all time.
 It was on the Los Angeles Times best-seller list.

 Contents

 The introduction was written by Travers, who is a voting member of the Golden Raspberry Awards Foundation.
 The book begins with selected quotes from the reviewers of such critically panned films as The Blue Lagoon, From Justin to Kelly, and Color of Night.
 The book also includes a brief history of the Golden Raspberry Awards.
 Wilson lists and discusses his picks of the 100 worst films of Hollywood.

 The chapters deal with bad movies, and are organized thematically with titles such as "Disasters ...
 In Every Sense." and "Can't Stop the Musicals".
 Each movie entry includes credits of the cast and crew, excerpts of dialogue from the movie, and a plot summary and review by Wilson.
 Wilson's picks of the ten worst films include The Adventurers (1970), Battlefield Earth (2000), Body of Evidence (1993), Exorcist II: The Heretic (1977), Glen or Glenda (1953), The Lonely Lady (1983), Mommie Dearest (1981), The Oscar (1966), Showgirls (1995) and Xanadu (1980).